-But, I didn’t grow up there.
-My parents moved us to Orlando, Florida when I was two.
-From there we moved to Plano, Texas for a few years and then back to Orlando, where I stayed until I left for college in Tampa, Florida (Go, Bulls!).
-I met my husband at USF our freshman year, and together we moved to southern Florida after graduation.
-I’ve been here ever since.
+- I was born in New Jersey, just over the bridge from Philadelphia.
+(Go, Eagles!
+Go, Phillies!)
+Since most of my family still live in or near Philly, I’m lucky that I get to visit often.
+But I didn’t grow up there.
+I moved to Orlando, Florida when I was two.
+From there we moved to Plano, Texas for a few years and then back to Orlando where I stayed until I left for college at the University of South Florida in Tampa, Florida.
+(Go, Bulls!)